Reconfigurable Earth Observation Satellite Scheduling Problem: Introduction

 Optimally collecting and providing EO data requires considering the \textit{Earth observation satellite scheduling problem} (EOSSP), an optimization problem where each satellite task is treated as a decision variable to maximize observation rewards.
 Typically, formulations of the EOSSP include the scheduling of observation tasks to gather data, data downlink tasks to transmit data to ground stations, and physical or operational constraints \cite{Cho2018Optimization,Herrmann2023Reinforcement,Eddy2021}.
 An important constraint of many EOSSP formulations is the restriction of observation tasks only to times when targets are visible to satellites \cite{CHATTERJEE2022}, defined as the \textit{visible time window} (VTW) \cite{Chen2018MILP}.
 As a result, the amount of data collected through observation is directly influenced by the VTW, further underlining the VTW as one of the most impactful aspects of any EOSSP.

-The VTW and the overall amount of data collected are maintained as constant due to underlying assumptions present in many EOSSP formulations.
-Two such underlying assumptions are the restriction of the pointing direction of satellites, employing only nadir-directional observations which present a fixed VTW, and the restriction to a given orbit that is incapable of being manipulated \cite{Herrmann2022}.
-Such limitations imply that the VTW is a constant parameter of the EOSSP, thus reducing the potential target observations or data downlink through the restricted VTW access to targets and ground stations (when considered), respectively.
+The VTW, and consequently the maximum amount of collectible data, are maintained as fixed parameters due to the underlying assumptions present in EOSSP formulations.
+Two such underlying assumptions are the restriction of the pointing direction of satellites, employing only nadir-directional observations that present a fixed VTW, and the restriction to a given orbit that is incapable of being manipulated \cite{Herrmann2022}.
+Such limitations imply that the VTW is a fixed parameter of the EOSSP, thus reducing the potential target observations or data downlink through the restricted VTW access to targets and ground stations (when considered), respectively.
 The limitations can be alleviated using current state-of-the-art satellite concepts of operations (CONOPS), allowing the VTW to be manipulated as an intermediate decision variable \cite{LEMAITRE2002}.

 One such state-of-the-art satellite CONOPS is \textit{satellite agility}, a key aspect of the \textit{agile Earth observation satellite scheduling problem} (AEOSSP).
 Satellite agility refers to the ability of satellites to perform attitude control (slewing) in roll, pitch, and/or yaw \cite{LEMAITRE2002}.
 The AEOSSP leverages slewing as an additional task, allowing the satellites to change their pointing angle beyond the nadir direction, thus extending existing VTWs or creating new VTWs that were previously beyond the nadir directional swath width \cite{CHATTERJEE2022}.
 Prominent formulations of the AEOSSP include the use of slewing to maximize the number or profit of observations under various operational conditions \cite{Eddy2021,CHATTERJEE2022,Lee2024Optimal,Wang2019Scheduling} and the use of slewing to prioritize the amount of data returned to a ground station or operator \cite{Kim2020TaskScheduling,Herrmann2023Reinforcement,Herrmann2022}.
 However, satellite agility suffers from a degradation in observation quality due to the optical tilt and resolution change that results from angled observations, as a large slewing angle causes a difference in the look angle compared to nadir-directional observations \cite{Peng2020timedependent}.